 Volunteering for Kids: The Giving Manger

-If you’re looking for a way to get your family involved in multiple projects counting down to Christmas, you may enjoy The Giving Manger.
+If you’re looking for a way to get your family involved in multiple community service projects for kids counting down to Christmas, you may enjoy The Giving Manger.

 The Giving Manger comes with a manger, “straw,” a baby Jesus and a booklet.

 You count down to Christmas (like an Advent calendar) by performing a kind deed.

 Each time a deed is performed, you place a piece of “straw” into the manger, building a bed for baby Jesus.